jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 ### Email Feels Enjoyable

-I don't know what it is - the UI, the cute-touches, the productivity improvements, or the social media-like feel to the app - but this actually makes me _like_ email, or excited to use email.
+I don't know what it is - the UI, the cute-touches, the productivity improvements, or the social media-like feel to the app - but **this makes me like email**, or excited to use email.
 I don't know if I'll say the same thing in a few months (I hope I do!), but it really feels different.

 ### Search That Actually Works™